M4 and M4A1 75mm Shermans produced by Pressed Steel Car Co., Inc.

 M4A1 PSC

-Around mid October, 1943, Pressed Steel Car introduced a revised small hatch upper hull that featured thickened sides in the areas of the sponson mounted ammunition bins.
+Around mid-October 1943, Pressed Steel Car introduced a revised small hatch upper hull that featured thickened sides in the areas of the sponson mounted ammunition bins.
 The new casting eliminated the need for welding on the external applique.
 The M4A1 on display at Ft Jackson, in South Carolina was converted to E13-13 Mechanized Flamethrower in early 1944.
 We suspect that this was one of the first PSC M4A1s to incorporate the revised hull.
-We've asterisked the cast in "bumps" on the left side.
+We've asterisked the cast in "bumps" on the right side.
 Unfortunately, the Test Report on the E13-13 does not list the Serial and/or Registration Number of this unit.
 The build sequence number 3175 is stamped on the left rear of the hull, which we take to mean that it was the 3175th (give or take) M4A1 produced by PSC.
 We would note that a surviving October 1943 production PSC M4A1, build sequence number 3153, "still" has the cast applique welded on.
-Another change which appears to have been introduced in October, is the new siren brush guard (circled) as seen on the M4 Composite in the previous photo.
+Another change which appears to have been introduced at PSC in October is the relocation and new configuration of the siren brush guard (circled).
 Photo courtesy of Paul and Lorén Hannah.

 M4A1 PSC